 Our gates are normally of aluminium and stainless steel construction, giving ease of use, minimal maintenance requirement and dependability.

-Our secure flood proof doors are watertight to full depth due to a unique sealing system and can be specified as 60 minute fire doors.
+Our secure flood proof doors are watertight to full depth due to a unique sealing system.
 Flood Doors come with the full range of furniture options including windows, emergency escape bars and security rated fittings.
 The flood doors are watertight when closed, and are usually specified as always requiring key access from the outside.
 These features give our clients confidence that whoever has visited each site, that it will be left secure and flood-proof.

 In addition to protecting simple openings, we have installed complete barrier surrounds around plant items or to hatches below flood level allowing continued access in time of flood, and have linked some barriers to a building management system to identify when barriers are in place.